 A scar cannot be completely erased but scar revision can improve a poorly healed scar and result in more pleasing cosmetic appearance.

-If you have questions about scar removal and treatment, or would like to request a free consultation at Dr. Azad’s office in Orlando, please fill out the form below.
+If you have questions about scar removal and treatment, or would like to request a consultation at Dr. Azad’s office in Orlando, please fill out the form below.

 FAQs about Scar Revision

 What kind of scars are good candidates for scar revision?

 There are several types of scars, but scars that are good candidates for revision include scars that have thickened with time, scars that obstructs normal function and movement, scars which lie at an angle to the normal tension lines of the skin, and keloids, which is an abnormal scar that is thicker, a different texture, and color than the rest of the skin.

 How long after a scar has formed is scar revision an option?

 Scar revision may be performed any time after a scar has formed.
 Ideally, for optimal tissue improvement, a patient should to wait until the surround tissues have softened.
 No matter how old a scar, whether from a previous surgery, biopsy, injury, burns or excision, there is the possibility for improvement.

 How soon will I see the results from scar revision?

 Often when a patient comes to see a doctor about scar revision, the scar has faded to a large extent since the injury was sustained.
 Initially after the procedure, the scar will be quite visible from the fresh incision, but over time it will considerably improve and become less and less visible.
 It can take up to a year for the scar to fully heal.